-The Eurosystem reviewed the results of the second questionnaire to identify optimal features for banks, the Eurosystem and its users.
-The assessment focused on feedback received from stakeholders on the drivers of costs and benefits, the overall question of whether the benefits of implementing IReF would outweigh the costs and certain high-priority technical aspects in order to facilitate a discussion on the utility of establishing the IReF.
+The Eurosystem reviewed the results of the CBA to identify optimal features for banks, the Eurosystem and its users.
+The assessment focused on feedback received from stakeholders on the drivers of costs and benefits, the overall question of whether the benefits of implementing the IReF would outweigh the costs, and certain high-priority technical aspects in order to facilitate a discussion on the utility of establishing the IReF.

 A first report on the feedback received on these aspects was published in December 2021.
-This showed strong support for the IReF on the part of the banking industry and other relevant stakeholders.
-The benefits of implementing it outweigh the costs for all stakeholder groups.
-In the banking industry, support is highest among members of cross-border groups.
-For standalone institutions too, the proportion of respondents indicating that benefits would outweigh costs was much higher than those indicating the opposite.
-When the results are broken down by size of respondent, support is, as expected, lower among small institutions than large and medium-sized ones; nevertheless, over 60% of small institutions still indicated that benefits would outweigh costs.
+This showed strong support for the IReF within the banking industry and among other relevant stakeholders, all of whom believed that the benefits of implementing the framework outweighed the costs.
+In the banking industry, support was highest among members of cross-border groups.
+For standalone institutions too, the proportion of respondents indicating that the benefits would outweigh the costs was much higher than those indicating the opposite.
+When the results are broken down by size of respondent, the level of support is, as expected, lower among small institutions than large and medium-sized ones; nevertheless, over 60% of small institutions still indicated that the benefits would outweigh the costs.

 Since then, and in close cooperation with the banking industry, the Eurosystem has continued to analyse the answers received on the other aspects.
-The results were published in September 2022: a report on content-related topics and technical aspects covering a range of issues from loan write-offs to the preferred structure for representing and collecting IReF requirements; a report on the technical integration of country-specific requirements; and a report on reporting schedules, revision policy, the approach to derogations and implementation aspects.
+The results were published in September 2022: a report on content-related topics and technical aspects covering a range of issues from loan write-offs to the preferred structure for representing and collecting the IReF requirements; a report on the technical integration of CSRs; and a report on reporting schedules, revision policy, the approach to derogations and implementation aspects.